khshaik/EncyrptionAlgorithms/README.md

 # Applications
 MD5 digests have been widely used in the software world to provide some assurance that a transferred file has arrived intact.
 As it is easy to generate MD5 collisions, it is possible for the person who created the file to create a second file with the same checksum, so this technique cannot protect against some forms of malicious tampering.

+Although MD5 is a widely spread hashing algorithm, is far from being secure, MD5 generates fairly weak hashes.
+It’s main advantages are that it is fast, and easy to implement.
+But it also means that it is susceptible to brute-force and dictionary attacks.
+Rainbow tables with words and hashes generated allows searching very quickly for a known hash and getting the original word.
+MD5 is not collision resistant which means that different passwords can eventually result in the same hash.
+Today, if you are using MD5 hash in your application then consider adding some salt to your security.

+# Making MD5 more secure using salt
+Keep in mind, adding salt is not MD5 specific.
+Salt is randomly generated text/data, appended to the passwored before obtaining hash.
+Salt is used as an additional input to a one-way function that hashes a password or pass-phrase.

+The original intent of salting was primarily to defeat pre-computed rainbow table attacks that could otherwise be used to greatly improve efficiency of cracking hashed password database.
+A greater benefit now is to slow down parallel operations that compare hash of a password guess against many password hashes at once.

+# Important:
+1. SecureRandom must always be used to create good salts, it supports “SHA1PRNG” pseudo random number generator algorithm, and we can take advantage of it.
+SHA1PRNG algorithm is used as cryptographically strong pseudo-random number generator based on the SHA-1 message digest algorithm.
+Note that if a seed is not provided, it will generate a seed from a true random number generator (TRNG).
+2. Please note that salt value must be stored for every password hashed.
+Because when user logins back in system, one must use only originally generated salt to again create hash to match with stored hash.
+If a different salt is used (we are generating random salt), then generated hash will be different.
+Also, you might heard of term crazy hashing and salting.
+It generally refer to creating custom combinations.

+# Medium password security using SHA algorithms
+The SHA (Secure Hash Algorithm) is a family of cryptographic hash functions, very similar to MD5 except it generates more strong hashes.
+However these hashes are not always unique, which means that for two different inputs we could have equal hashes called a “collision”.
+Chances of collision in SHA is less than MD5.

+Java has 4 implementations of SHA algorithm.
+A longer hash is more difficult to break.
+They generate following length hashes in comparison to MD5 (128-bit hash):
+SHA-1 (Simplest one – 160 bits Hash)
+SHA-256 (Stronger than SHA-1 – 256 bits Hash)
+SHA-384 (Stronger than SHA-256 – 384 bits Hash)
+SHA-512 (Stronger than SHA-384 – 512 bits Hash)